The computational complexity of knot genus in a fixed 3-manifold: Introduction

 The following decision problem lies in \textbf{NP}.
 The input is a triangulation of a compact orientable 3-manifold $M$ with $b_1(M) > 0$, and the problem asks whether $M$ is irreducible and has incompressible boundary. \end{cor}

 This is an immediate consequence of Theorem \ref{Thm:IrreducibleNP}.
 This is because a compact orientable 3-manifold $M$ is irreducible with incompressible boundary if and only if its double $DM$ is irreducible.
 This follows from the equivariant sphere theorem \cite{MeeksSimonYau}.
-Moreover, $b_1(DM)> 0$ if and only if $b_1(M)>0$.
+Moreover, assuming that $M$ has no sphere boundary components, $b_1(DM)> 0$ if and only if $b_1(M)>0$.